Analysis | A day for ceremony descends into anarchy on Capitol Hill

 Next it was Senate Majority Leader Mitch McConnell (R-Ky.), whose days as Senate leader are numbered as Democrats won two stunning victories in runoff elections in Georgia.
 McConnell, who has drawn the ire of Democrats for the way he has run the Senate and for failing to confront Trump’s false claims earlier and more forcefully, said he was about to take the most important vote he had ever taken as a senator — a vote against the president’s wishes.

 “Voters, the courts and the states have all spoken,” he said.
-“They all spoken.
 “If we overrule them, it would damage our republic forever.”
-To overturn election on the basis of “unproven allegations by the losing side” would mean that “democracy would enter a death spiral.”
+To overturn an election on the basis of “unproven allegations by the losing side” would mean that “democracy would enter a death spiral.”

 In a matter of minutes, the Capitol was under assault, as if that death spiral was being visited on the lawmakers themselves.
 Biden, who spoke later in the afternoon, would describe the scenes he had witnessed on television as democracy being “under unprecedented assault.”